fullcalendar/fullcalendar-docs/README.md

 # FullCalendar Docs

-This repo contains the static content for [fullcalendar.io/docs](https://fullcalendar.io/docs).
+This repo contains the static content for [fullcalendar.io/docs](https://fullcalendar.io/docs)

-The source for documentation articles are found in directories like `_docs-*`.
+Documentation articles are found in directories like `_docs-*`.

 Made with [Jekyll](https://jekyllrb.com/).